Mbabaram language: Word for "dog"

-Mbabaram is famous in linguistic circles for a striking coincidence in its vocabulary.
-When Dixon finally managed to meet Bennett, he began his study of the language by eliciting a few basic nouns; among the first of these was the word for "dog".
+Mbabaram is known in linguistic circles for a striking coincidence in its vocabulary.
+When Dixon began to study the language, he asked for several basic nouns, including the word for "dog".
 Bennett supplied the Mbabaram translation, dog.
-Dixon suspected that Bennett had not understood the question, or that Bennett's knowledge of Mbabaram had been tainted by decades of using English.
-But it turned out that the Mbabaram word for "dog" was in fact dúg, pronounced almost identically to the Australian English word (compare true cognates such as Yidiny gudaga, Dyirbal guda, Djabugay gurraa and Guugu Yimidhirr gudaa, for example).
-The similarity is a complete coincidence: the English and Mbabaram languages developed on opposite sides of the planet over the course of tens of thousands of years.
+Dixon suspected that Bennett had misunderstood the question or that Bennett's knowledge of Mbabaram had been tainted by decades of using English, but the Mbabaram word for "dog" was in fact dúg, pronounced almost identically to the Australian English word (compare true cognates such as Yidiny gudaga, Dyirbal guda, Djabugay gurraa and Guugu Yimidhirr gudaa, for example).

+The similarity is a complete coincidence: the English and Mbabaram languages developed on opposite sides of the planet over tens of thousands of years.
 This and other false cognates have been cited by typological linguist Bernard Comrie as a caution against deciding that languages are related based on a small number of lexical comparisons.